kauankutzki/BOMBADO/README.md

 # BOMBADO

-o arquivo "BOMBADO YOUTUBE" foi feito em cima do video do discord
+o arquivo "BOMBADO YOUTUBE" foi feito em cima do video do discord. é necessario adicionar as animações para que funcione as ações